Contact Us

 1. Lobby Signs

-• Place it directly behind the reception desk or on a feature wall near the entrance.
+• Place it behind the reception desk or on a feature wall.

-• Keep the design bold, simple, and consistent with your brand’s colors, logo, and fonts.
+• Match your company colors, logo, and fonts.

-• Add lighting (like backlit LEDs) to create depth and draw attention.
+• Add lighting, such as backlit LEDs, to create depth and focus.

 A closed dark door is next to wall signs indicating directions to the staircase, elevator, exit, and outside car park.

-• Install them near elevators, intersections, stairwells, and key decision points.
+• Near elevators, stairwells, hallways, and decision points.

-• Use clear text, icons, and consistent color schemes that match your branding.
+• Include clear text, icons, and consistent colors matching your branding.

 Three black signs on a wall read: "SECOND FLOOR," "Administration 4," and "App Development 3.